 Master of Arts Program in Statistics

 The program requires ten 4-credit courses in statistics and data science, and two 1-credit capstone seminars for a total of 42 credits, to be finished in two years.
+The capstone seminars focus on integrating knowledge from various courses through practical projects and presentations, emphasizing critical thinking and problem-solving skills.
 An exit exam or final thesis is not required.
 See the Curriculum page for a sample schedule and the course catalog.

-The Department offers a 4+1 degree program for our own undergraduate students, combining a BA/BS degree in Mathematical Sciences and the MA in Statistics degree, to be completed in five years.
-See details here.
+For those interested in a more accelerated path, the Department offers a 4+1 degree program for our undergraduate students.
+This program combines a BA/BS degree in Mathematical Sciences with the MA in Statistics degree, allowing students to complete both degrees in five years.

 Professional Development